 - Develop in a topic branch, never on master:

-- Link the issue on the pull request description for cross references between code and issues.
+pull requestdescription for cross references between code and issues.

 Commit Message Guidelines

-We follow angularJS commit message conventions as follows:
+We follow the commit message conventions as shown below:

 Commit Message Format